-- OpusCapita is governed by parent Group Data Protection Officer (DPO) and has appointed local Data Protection Officers where required by applicable regulations.
+- OpusCapita has appointed Group Data Protection Officer (DPO) and local Data Protection Officers where required by applicable regulations.

 OpusCapita processes personal data on behalf of its customers based on the services agreements that we have signed with the customers.
 Most of customer agreements contain already high level data protection provisions setting out the roles and responsibilities of customer as the data controller and OpusCapita as the data processor and the mutual obligation to comply with the data protection legislation.
 The data processing agreement you find on this page will supplement the services agreement and includes such additional details as required by the GDPR.

-OpusCapita standard terms of agreement have also been amended to enable OpusCapita and its customers to comply with the GDPR requirements (see section 9).
-If you have purchased services from OpusCapita based on OpusCapita the above referred standard terms during 2017 or thereafter, you are already covered by the GDPR contractual framework and your contractual documentation can be accomplished simply by supplementing it by the additional customer specific information concerning the data processing using the templates found on these pages.
-In other cases, you can sign the full DPA.
+OpusCapita standard terms of agreement contain specific data protection terms that enable OpusCapita and its customers to comply with the GDPR requirements .
+If you have purchased services from OpusCapita based on OpusCapita the above referred standard terms during 2017 or thereafter, you are already covered by the GDPR contractual framework and your contractual documentation can be accomplished simply by supplementing it by the additional information using the templates found on these pages.
+Alternatively, you can download and sign our DPA.

 Customer’s responsibility is to analyze what kind of personal data and documents they provide and process with OpusCapita systems and services, and to ensure that they are entitled to provide such data for processing by OpusCapita.